Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 ![](../../../attachments/Screenshot_2023-11-09_130619.png)

-**Note:** We are using Lite version means only CLI is available.
+**Note** We are using Lite version means only CLI is available.
 If you want to access it through GUI use Full or normal 64 bit version.
 But you will need monitor, keyboard, mouse & connectors to access and use GUI.

 5. Now insert the micro-SD card into your computer/laptop.
 Then select the choose storage and select your SD card properly.